qtjefferies/linear-regression-project-tutorial/README.md

 #### Step 3: Build a linear regression model

 You do not need to optimize the hyperparameters.
-Start by using a default definition and improve it in the next step.
+Start by using a default definition, and improve it in the next step.

 #### Step 4: Optimize the previous model